cgytrus/CalCustomMusic/README.md

 2. Put the missing DLLs into CalCustomMusic/libs (for a more detailed explanation, follow the [Plugin development](https://bepinex.github.io/bepinex_docs/master/articles/dev_guide/plugin_tutorial/1_setup.html) guide on the BepInEx wiki starting from Gathering DLL dependencies)

-## TODO
-*Entries ending with a question mark is stuff i may or may not do later*
-- sync cat features (tail, face etc.)?
-- server list?
-- permission system?
-- fix a bug where the ice sprite doesn't go away sometimes???? huh??